Images

 Upload Image Stages

-The process involves creating a boot disk, taking a snapshot, and making an image out of it.
+This will create a boot disk, take a snapshot of it, and make an image out of that.
 The disk and snapshot are treated as intermediate artifacts and will be removed automatically once the image has been successfully created.

 oxide disk import \